 A Distant Patron Saint

-Carmen Florea is a lecturer in the faculty of Medieval and Early Modern History, and Art History at Babes-Bolyai University, Romania.
+Carmen Florea is a lecturer in the Department of Medieval, Early Modern and Art History, Faculty of History and Philosophy at Babeş-Bolyai University, Romania.